-Canon 1D X Mark II versus Sony A77 II
+Canon 1D X Mark II vs Sony A77 II

-The Canon EOS-1D X Mark II and the Sony Alpha SLT-A77 II are two digital cameras that were revealed to the public, respectively, in February 2016 and May 2014.
+The Canon EOS-1D X Mark II and the Sony Alpha SLT-A77 II are two digital cameras that were announced, respectively, in February 2016 and May 2014.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (1DX Mark II) and an APS-C (A77 II) sensor.
-The Canon has a resolution of 20 megapixel, whereas the Sony provides 24 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 20 megapixels, whereas the Sony provides 24 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 1D X Mark II vs Sony A77 II

 The physical size and weight of the Canon 1D X Mark II and the Sony A77 II are illustrated in the side-by-side display below.
-Three successive views from the front, the top, and the rear are shown.
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 1DX Mark II – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A77 II is considerably smaller (44 percent) than the Canon 1D X Mark II.
 Moreover, the A77 II is substantially lighter (58 percent) than the 1DX Mark II.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.